hsujeremy/masstree-beta/README.md

 primitives from the C++ standard library wherever possible, with the end goal being to make the system portable to all major platforms.
-I have an unmodified version of the `master` branch with a Docker file for a Linux image on the branch `jeremy-main` and my working changes are on the branch `jeremy-stdlib`.
+I have an unmodified version of the `master` branch with a Docker file for a Linux image on the branch `jeremy-main` and my working changes are on the branch `jeremy-standard`.

 ## Contents